docarray/docarray/docs/fundamentals/documentarray/serialization.md

 ```

-User do not need  to remember the protocol and compression methods on loading.
+You do not need  to remember the protocol and compression methods on loading.
 You can simply specify `protocol` and `compress` in the file extension via:

 ```text
 filename.protobuf.gzip